 1:00 PM to 4:30 PM CST

-Exciting things are happening at GPA and we need to share some important news with you.
-The GPA offices will be relocating in the Kansas City Metro area in early July.
-More details available in next Tuesday's Grant News.
+Exciting things have happened at GPA and we need to share some important news with you.
+The GPA offices have relocated in the Kansas City Metro.
+Please update your records to reflect our new address: 10881 Lowell Avenue, Suite 190, Overland Park, KS.
+66210.